kdgregory/log4j-aws-appenders/README.md

 ## Source Control

 The `master` branch holds the current branch of development.
 Commits on master are functional, but may not be "complete" (whatever that means).
 They may be "snapshot" or release builds.
+Master will never be rebased; once a commit is made there it's part of history for better or worse.

-Development takes place on a `dev-MAJOR.MINOR.PATCH` branch; these branches are deleted once their content has been merged into `master`.
+Development takes place on a `dev-MAJOR.MINOR.PATCH` branch; these branches are deleted once their content has been merged into `master`. *BEWARE*: these branches may be rebased as I see fit.

 Each minor release has a `support-MAJOR.MINOR` branch for backports and patches.
 These branches are expected to live forever.
+These branches will never be rebased.

 Each version released to Maven Central is tagged with `release-MAJOR.MINOR.PATCH`.